nltk/nltk_book/en/app-modules.rst

 In addition to software and documentation, NLTK provides substantial corpus samples.
 Many of these can be accessed using the ``corpora`` module, avoiding the need to write specialized file parsing code before you can do NLP tasks.
-These corpora include: Brown Corpus
-|mdash| 1.15 million words of tagged text in 15 genres; a 10% sample
-of the Penn Treebank corpus, consisting of 40,000 words of syntactically parsed text; a selection of books from Project Gutenberg totally 1.7 million words; and other corpora for chunking, prepositional phrase attachment, word-sense disambiguation, text categorization, and information extraction.
+See ``http://www.nltk.org/data`` for a complete list.

 ===========================  =====================  ============================================================
 Corpora and Corpus Samples Distributed with NLTK